Upcoming Courses

 What is included in the course price?

-You have the opportunity to buy your own equipment including paints, brushes and mahl sticks at the end of the day – cash and card payments accepted.
+You have the opportunity to buy your own equipment at the end of the week including enamel paint, signwriting brushes, mahl sticks and palettes.
+Cash & card payments are accepted.

 How many places are there on the course?